prilter/vino/README.md

 # Vino
-Vino - mix of vim and nano text editors.
+Vino - mix of vi and nano text editors.

 # Branch info
 This branch was made because I want to make project more "truly".
 The main branch differs from this one at the moment only in the programming language.
 This README.md was written by Vino(C branch).

-# Main differents
+# Update report
-1) Written by C
-2) Use glibc with termios.h instead of ncurses.h
+1) Fixed bug with G(console) when your cursor was righter then line
+2) Fixed bug with dd(console) when your cursor was righter then line
-3) Added modes(like in VIM)
+3) Added welcome message
+4) Added dgg and dG(console mode)
+5) Added replace mode(r and R in console mode)
+6) Added dw and db
+7) Added w and b
+8) New command to clone repository: "git clone -b C --single-branch https://github.com/prilter/vino"

 # Bugs
 1) I do not recommend to make long lines(this can break your cursor)